 What were the most useful and helpful postpartum items?

 Hands down the most useful thing postpartum was my Frida Mom recovery kit and upside down peri bottle.
 While the hospital sent me home with extra supplies it only lasted me about a week, and honestly the Frida Mom kit was way better than the hospital stuff.
 I also loved this perineal spray.
 Once I was home I was really happy to have this robe and comfortable pajamas (basically lived in this pair from L.L.
 Bean which run a little big and my Lake Pajamas which I get a size up). **Bodily also sent me their birth recovery kit which has EVERYTHING you need.
-They had to suspend fulfilling orders due to COVID-19 because they are based in NYC but they’re an amazing company and I would definitely recommend once they’re up and running again.
+They gave me a code JESSBODILY which will get you a free pair of breast pads with any order over $50.

 What can I do pre-birth to prepare for postpartum recovery?

 I didn’t do a whole lot to prepare but two things I’m really glad we did: declutter and organize our kitchen and bathroom, and buy tons of frozen and easy to make foods.
 I loved having Daily Harvest smoothies, bites and oat bowls.
 They saved me especially in those first few weeks (use code KIRBY for $25 off your first order).

 What were your emotions like the first few weeks home?